-- 1. Randolph Community College will ensure that adequate emergency equipment is available in the laboratory and inspected periodically to ensure that it is functioning properly.
-All affected employees will be properly trained in the use of each item. - 2.
+- 1. Randolph Community College should ensure that adequate emergency equipment is available in the laboratory and inspected periodically to ensure that it is functioning properly.
+All affected employees should be properly trained in the use of each item. - 2.
 Never block access to emergency equipment, showers, eyewashes, or exits.
-Exit doors will be clearly marked and free of obstructions to permit a quick and safe escape in an emergency. - 3.
-Never leave a flame unattended.
+Exit doors will be clearly marked and free of obstructions to permit a quick and safe escape in an emergency.

+- 3. Never leave a flame unattended.
 Proper Bunsen burner procedures shall be followed at all times.
 Should a fire drill or any other evacuation occur during a lab activity, turn off all Bunsen burners and electrical equipment.
 Leave the room as directed. - 4.
-Fire extinguishers are available in the laboratory.
-A multipurpose, ABC fire extinguisher is located in the hall and all fire extinguishers will be visually checked monthly and inspected and tested annually. - 5.
-All eye wash stations will be checked weekly for adequate operation. - 6.
-In case of emergency, employees should know how to cut off gas in the laboratory.
+Safety equipment will be tagged following an inspection showing the date, inspector and results. - 5.
+Emergency equipment items that should be available include: eyewash stations, fire extinguishers of the appropriate type, safety showers, first aid kits, telephone for emergencies, fire blankets and identification signs. - 6.
+Multipurpose fire extinguishers should be available in the laboratory.
+A multipurpose, ABC fire extinguisher can be used on all fires EXCEPT for class D fires (burning metal).
+Extinguishers should be visually checked monthly and inspected and tested annually. - 7.
+All eye wash stations and safety showers will be capable of supplying a continuous flow of aerated, tepid, potable water to both eyes for at least 15 minutes.
+The valve should remain in the open position without the need to hold the valve. - 8.
+Each storeroom should be equipped with a heat sensor and smoke alarm. - 9.
+All electrical outlets should have a grounding connection accommodating a three prong plug. - 10.
+In case of emergency, employees should know how to cut off electricity to the laboratory - 11.
+Laboratory lighting should be on a separate circuit from electrical outlets. - 12.
+If electrical equipment shows evidence of over-heating, it should be immediately unplugged. - 13.
+Ground-fault circuit interrupters (GFCI) as required by code to protect users from electrical shock.